 The program provides a 50% state subsidy for the charter school facilities project costs, with the balance of the project costs being repaid (to the state) by the charter school in the form of a long-term lease.
 Recipient charter schools must provide site-based instruction, be deemed financially sound by CSFA, and meet other program eligibility requirements.

 0925 - STATE CHARTER SCHOOL FACILITIES INCENTIVE GRANTS PROGRAM

 In 2004, and 2014, CSFA was awarded a grant under the United States Department of Education's State Charter School Facilities Incentive Grants Program (CFDA 84.282D) to provide California charter schools with assistance for facilities costs.
 Grant funds are used toward a charter school's cost of rent, lease, mortgage or debt service payments for existing or new facilities or toward the costs of acquiring land and constructing or renovating a facility.
 Grants are awarded to charter schools based on preference points allotted for the percentage of low-income students; percentage overcrowded; not-for-profit status; and demonstrated student performance.

 Preference is also granted to charter schools providing better educational opportunities than surrounding traditional public schools.

 0930 - CHARTER SCHOOL FACILITY GRANT PROGRAM

-The Charter School Facility Grant Program provides assistance with rent and lease costs for charter schools that meet specific eligibility criteria.
+The Charter School Facility Grant Program provides Proposition 98 General Fund grants to assist charter schools with rent and lease costs.
 This program targets schools and communities with significant populations of economically disadvantaged students.
 Eligible charter schools are provided up to $750 per unit of eligible average daily attendance, not to exceed 75 percent of the total annual facilities rent or lease costs.

 0935 - CHARTER SCHOOL REVOLVING LOAN PROGRAM